 When I first found a used lazy susan at the thrift store, I envisioned making it into a piece of “spin-able” art….but the first one was way to large and heavy to hang safely onto the wall (so it was turned into the wine-barrel lazy susan).
-I bought a slightly smaller 18″ lazy susan, made out of unfinished MDF, and made this fun piece of Sticks-inspired art.
+I bought a slightly smaller 18″ lazy susan, and made this fun piece of Sticks-inspired art.
 On the Lil Blue Boo Facebook page I asked people to fill in the blank “I am____” and got some great words and phrases to use (Boo’s contribution was “Iron Man”):

 The lazy susan was painted to be a fun piece of wall art that Boo can turn every day and pick her mood: